A REVERSED LINE

 Bottom display plate

-There is a rangefinder and a carbine on the bottom plate.
-The latter was only found with a metal detector well after the war.
-The weapon was hidden in the ground by children in 1940.
+The base panel holds a rangefinder and a carbine.
+The latter was not discovered until long after the war, found with a metal detector.
+The weapon had been buried in the ground by children in 1940.